D50000/GO-GO-GO/README.md

 ## Step by Step

-Tour of Go,Go by example, Web Dev, Create a module
+Tour of Go,Go by example, Web Dev, Create a module, CLIs
-, CLIs

 1. [Download](https://go.dev/dl/) and install the go.
 2. Lesson 1: Basic Method.
 3. Lesson 2: Packages, variables and functions.
+4. Lesson 3: Flow control statements: for, if, else, switch and defer

 ### Reference: